Hulme Hippodrome: Main auditorium

-The main auditorium is a proscenium arch theatre with two galleries - named as The Circle and with The Balcony above.
+The main auditorium is a proscenium arch theatre with two galleries - named as the Circle (aka Grand Circle) and the Upper Circle (aka Balcony).
+The ground floor was divided by price, for example in 1944 advertised as Orchestra Stalls, Stalls, and Pit Stalls.
+(The ground floor of The Playhouse next door was divided as Stalls, and Pit.)

+From posters, by the 1950s the original name of the Balcony had been changed to the Upper Circle, where the seats could not be pre-booked.
+The Balcony / Upper Circle contained the cheapest seats and its patrons had to use a separate entrance which led directly to a carpeted stairway up to the seats.
+People in the Balcony / Upper Circle could not circulate with other patrons, such as making use of the bar.

 The ornate interior plasterwork was by Messrs Alberti, of Oxford Street, Manchester.
-The initial seating capacity was 3,300 (the most recent figure is 1,350) and unusually for a theatre the audience originally sat on straight benches, except for seven rows of individual tip-up seats in the centre block of the Circle.
+The initial seating capacity was 3,300 (the most recent figures are 1,350 and 1,200) and unusually for a theatre the audience originally sat on straight benches, except for seven rows of individual tip-up seats in the centre block of the Circle.
 Benches were preferred by some theatre managers to squeeze in extra paying patrons for the popular shows.
 Gradually in later years more individual seats were installed in phases to replace the benches.
 The theatre's three-storey fly-tower is at the east side elevation next to Warwick Street with the backstage doors.
 Some additional doorways were reportedly added to this elevation around the 1960s to provide additional safety exits.
 This side also includes a square chimney with white glazed-brick decoration.

+From a book listing details of English theatres, written largely in the late 1970s, where the Hipp was awarded 'three stars', the highest category used in this book: